 Ever considered whitewater canoeing?

 I have done it a few times!
-I used to do it lots in freestyle and have done creeking a few times.
-I think it’s great if that’s what people are into!
-I just am not a big fan of having to empty out all the time haha.
+I used to do it lots in freestyle and have done creeking a few times, and I think it’s great if that’s what people are into!
+But I just am not a big fan of having to empty out all the time haha!

-You can check out more of Dane’s kayaking on his Instagram and Youtube channel.
+You can check out more of Dane Jackson and his crazy kayaking on his Instagram and Youtube channel.